Red Bay, Alabama: City Hall fire

 In the summer of 2006, the Red Bay City Hall caught fire after a transformer exploded.
 Construction on a new city hall building began shortly afterward.
 The contractor bid for the new city hall by Burton Construction of Belmont, Mississippi, was supposedly $750,000.
 Bids were also set for a new police department building with the lowest bid being placed at $500,000.

 Geography

-Red Bay is located in western Franklin County at (34.439898, -88.138208).
+Red Bay is located in western Franklin County.
 The western border of the city is the Mississippi state line.
 It is situated on the Tennessee Valley Divide, with the northern half of the city draining north to Bear Creek, a tributary of the Tennessee River, and the southern half draining south to Gum Creek, a tributary of the Tombigbee River.

 Alabama State Route 24 is a four-lane highway that passes south of the city center, leading east 25 mi to Russellville and west 2 mi to the Mississippi line.
 Tremont, Mississippi, is 18 mi to the southwest.

 According to the U.S. Census Bureau, the city has a total area of 25.5 km2, of which 25.2 km2 is land and 0.3 km2, or 1.01%, is water.